How Birthing Practices May Affect Breastfeeding (Part 1)

 When a woman is in labour and receiving an epidural, she receives a large amount of fluid by intravenous infusion.
 The idea is that epidurals may result in a significant drop in the mother’s blood pressure and that is not a good thing.
 But why do the mothers receive such a large amount of fluid?
 Three or more litres in 24 hours is not unusual.
 I have spoken with obstetricians who agree that this quantity of intravenous fluid is completely unnecessary.

 But there is more.
-When a mother has received large amounts of fluids during labour and birth and after the birth as well, she often retains a lot of that fluid.
-Not only are her hands and feet often swollen, but also her nipples and areolas will be swollen, making it difficult for the baby to latch on well (or at all) and get milk from the breast.
-And a poor latch leads to sore nipples.
+When a mother has received large amounts of fluids during labour and birth and after the birth as well, she often retains a lot of that fluid for several days.
+Not only are her hands and feet often swollen, but also her nipples and areolas will be swollen as well, making it difficult for the baby to latch on well (or at all) and get milk from the breast.
+And besides the baby not getting milk well, a poor latch often leads to sore nipples.

 What the mother and baby need is not automatic bottles and formula which is what is done in too many hospitals, but rather, they need good help with breastfeeding from experienced, skilled nurses and lactation consultants.
 This includes good help with latching on and the use of breast compression to get more milk to the baby.
 If the mother has swollen nipples and areolas and it is difficult to achieve a good latch, then reverse pressure softening of the nipples may help.